 Mary Louise Pigott is a Co-Chair of the George R. Allan School Home & School Association, and a member of the George R. Allan School ARC Sub-Committee.

 Matt Jackson lives and works in downtown Hamilton.
 He enjoys biking around this great city and hanging out with friends and family.
 Matt writes a regular bike blog at www.realmenhamilton.tv and helps run bike ride meet-ups around Hamilton.

 Jelly is a local artist, graphic designer and map maker living in Downtown Hamilton, Ontario in the Central Neighbourhood.
 Matt is an advocate for built heritage, toxic waste eradication and the revitalization of downtown Hamilton. www.mattjelly.com

 Matt McPeak is the Art Director at factor[e] design initiative, a local design, strategy and technology.
 He lives and works in downtown Hamilton.
 On Twitter: https://twitter.com/matt_mcpeak.

 Matt Moir is a teacher and journalism student at Sheridan College.

 Matthew Sweet is a graduate of Mohawk's Transportation Engineering Technology program and is also a McMaster alumnus.
-He currently works in Mississauga and lives in Dundas.
+He currently works in Cambridge and lives in Hamilton.
 If you run into him in public at various transportation related events, please don't bring up his ramblings on RTH comment threads, everyone knows such things don't count in real life.